jakecyr/llm-voice/README.md

 # LLM Voice

-Library to reduce latency in voice generations from LLM generation streams.
+Library to reduce latency in voice generations from LLM chat completion streams.

 ## Installation